-- a.
-Except for federal, state, and local law enforcement officers, and County employees acting within the scope of their lawful authority, no person shall prevent or restrict any other authorized person's passage to, from, or within the Airport. - b.
+a.
+Except for federal, state, and local law enforcement officers, and County employees acting within the scope of their lawful authority or any other person authorized by the Airport Security Plan to do so., and the FBO(s) or any tenant with dedicated leaseholds or defined responsibility within the Airport Security Plan, Nno person shall prevent or restrict any other authorized person's passage to, from, or within the Airport.

+- b.
 No person shall loiter on the Airport or in any building on the Airport for a period of time longer than is reasonably necessary to transact such lawful and appropriate business as the person may have on the Airport, except at the invitation of the building's tenant. - c.
-Any person who, without authority, enters the AOA and is asked to leave but refuses to do so shall, in addition to being subject to other penalties, have committed the offense of trespass. - d.
+Any person who, without authority, unauthorized person who enters the AOA and is asked to leave but refuses to do so shall, in addition to being subject to other penalties, have committed the offense of trespass. - d.
 Pedestrians are permitted in the Movement Area and Safety Areas only if necessary for Airport operations and only if escorted by an authorized Airport staff member.

-- e.
+Note that entering the Movement Area and Safety Areas may require permission, i.ee.g.: from the Air Traffic Control Tower at DTS if applicable. - e.
 If the Airport Traffic Control Tower (the "Tower") is in operation, pedestrians in the Movement Area and Safety Areas must: - 1.
 Maintain two-way radio communications with the Tower; - 2.
 Be accompanied by an escort who has two-way radio communications with the Tower; or - 3.
 Comply with signs, signals, and other information provided. - f.
 When the Tower is not in operation, pedestrians in the Movement Area or Safety Areas must maintain two-way radio communications with the appropriate Airports staff or comply with signs, signals and other information provided. - g.
-Any person working in the Movement Area or Safety Areas must wear high-visibility clothing, including a safety vest with reflective striping or other American National Standards Institute Class II high-visibility garment, throughout the period that such person is present in the Movement Area or Safety Areas. - h.
+Any person working in the Movement Area or Safety Areas must have authority from appropriate Airports staff, -wear high-visibility clothing, including a safety vest with reflective striping or other American National Standards Institute Class II high-visibility garment, throughout the period that such person is present in the Movement Area or Safety Areas. - h.
 Some of the gates that provide access to the Airport's AOA are controlled by the County, while others are controlled by the Airport's FBO(s) or by one or more other Airport tenants.
-Pedestrians and others seeking access to the Airport's AOA should consult the Airport maps attached as Exhibit [X] to these Rules and Regulations to identify which gates are County-controlled.
+Pedestrians and others seeking access to the Airport's AOA should consult the Airport maps attached as Exhibit [X]A (DTS) and Exhibit B (CEW) to these Rules and Regulations to identify which gates are County-controlled as well as other security and safety areas identified in these rules and regulations.

-III.
-Animals
+III.Animals

-- a.
-No person shall enter the AOA with an animal unless the animal is restrained by a leash, harness or container at all times, except that supervised animals used in law enforcement, search and rescue, and wildlife management may be permitted in the AOA without actual physical control. - b.
+a.
+No person shall enter the AOA with an animal unless the animal is restrained by a leash, harness or container at all times, except that supervised animals used in law enforcement, search and rescue, and wildlife management may be permitted in the AOA without actual physical control.

+- b.
 No person shall hunt, pursue, trap, catch, injure, or kill any animal on the Airport, except for purposes of wildlife management in accordance with the Airport's wildlife hazard management plan. - c.
 No person shall feed or provide an environment that encourages the congregation of birds or other animals at the Airport.